FlameCerberus/FlameCerberus.github.io/README.md

-# Portfolio Projects by Abang Amirulluqman Farhan aka Flame Cerberus
+# Projects Portfolio by Abang Amirulluqman Farhan

 This is a portfolio for a compilation of my projects created for personal use and also professional use during my college years which consist of electronic and AI-related projects.